fkul/orderbook-ui/README.md

 ## Caveats

-- linaria is not able to use variables in globals, making theming harder
+- Linaria is not able to use variables in globals, making theming harder
 - RWD breakpoints are hardcoded, which is also result of linaria's limitations

 ## Testing